williamscodigo/sara/README.md

     * Node
     * MySQL

-NOTE: Frameworks such a Bootstrap/TailwindCSS for css (as well as CSS pre-processors like SASS), React/Vue/Angular for js, and Laravel for php or Express for Node are not use for this project since its foundational and was design to introduce us (students) to the basics (Technologies above), but frameworks are essential in Modern (agile) Web Development and I highly recomment taking time to learn atleast one Front-end or/and Back-end framework, after you feel comfortable with the basics.
+NOTE: Frameworks such a Bootstrap/TailwindCSS for css (as well as CSS pre-processors like SASS), React/Vue/Angular for js, and Laravel for php or Express for Node were not use use by my group in this project since we all were new to the technologies and only knew the fundamentals, but frameworks are essential in Modern (agile) Web Development and I highly recomment taking time to learn atleast one Front-end or/and Back-end framework, after you feel comfortable with the basics.

 ## Overview